Infinidat/tripleo-deployment-configs/README.md

 ## Introduction

-This document describes the configuration process required to enable Infinibox to be used as an iSCSI or Fibre Channel Cinder Block Storage backend in Red Hat OpenStack distributions.
+This document describes the configuration process required to enable InfiniBox to be used as an iSCSI or Fibre Channel Cinder Block Storage backend in Red Hat OpenStack distributions.